 More than any other tool, I think our scissors, snips and rotary cutters play hide and seek the most.
 One issue is that they are hiding in the mounds of clutter we have but another is that we transport them to another part of our room or home, and then they don't come back.
 And when it’s not there when you need it, you buy another set and then another.

 Function is about where and how we use our tools.
-This pair of scissors and this pair of scissors do different jobs.
-This rotary cutter and this rotary cutter do the same job but this works better when you are cutting a stack of fabric and this does better on curves.
-This these snips so exactly the same jog but one I use in my sewing kit and this one beside my sewing machine.
+My sedated scissors and my pinking shears do two different jobs.
+This 60 mm rotary cutter and my 28mm rotary cutter do the same job but one works better when you are cutting a stack of fabric and the other does better on curves.
+My snips do exactly the same job but one sits beside my sewing machine and another I use in my sewing kit.

 So here, understanding the capacity of your space, you want to declutter as much as you can but keep as much functionality as possible.

 I have found that I like this style of rotary cutter, so by my sewing table, I keep one rotary cutter of every size.
 And underneath I keep the blades that go with them.
 I don’t need to dig in another drawer.
 They are right here when I need them.
-My pinking cutter, is underneath because I only use that once a month.
+My pinking cutter, is underneath because I use it less often.
 And because my drawer is not cluttered I can immediately tell when one is missing.

 I keep my good snips close at hand.
 But I also keep another set of snips in a different colour by my ironing board.
 So occasionally when they travel, I know they are not where they belong and put them back.
 I also have snips downstairs where I hand sew.
 Again, a different colour so I know where they belong.
 With my longarm, I have one on the back and one on the front.

 If you have special applique scissors, keep them with your applique supplies.
 Bottom line is keep them where you use them.
 And don’t hesitate to mark them with where they belong.
 And this includes retreat bags and hand sewing kits.